danfuzz/samizdat/doc/samizdat-0/data-syntax-semantics.md

 A `token` is a combination of a type tag value and an optional payload value.
-Tokens are the bridge between low-layer data and high-layer data (hence the name).
-Tokens are also used as the low-layer type returned by parsing (including tokenization) functions.
+Tokens are the bridge between low-layer data and high-layer data.
+Tokens are also used as the low-layer type returned by parsing (including tokenization) functions (which is the direct origin of the name).

 Tokens are written as an initial `@[`, followed by a type tag representation (an arbitrary value), optionally followed by a payload